 What is Primary Memory?

-Primary memory refers to a set of memory units within the computer, CPU has direct access to and it stores instruction and data needed for processing by CPU.
-Primary memory stores the intermediate results and final results of the processing before it is stored in the permanent storage.
-Some of this memory is volatile i.e. contents stored will get erased if power is switched off and some of them are non-volatile i.e. contents cannot be erased.
+Primary memory refers to a set of memory units within the computer CPU that has direct access to, and it stores instruction and data needed for processing by the CPU.
+Primary memory stores the intermediate results and final results of the processing before it is stored in permanent storage.
+Some of this memory is volatile i.e. contents stored will get erased if power is switched off, and some of them are non-volatile i.e. contents cannot be erased.

-A program has a set of instructions in a logical sequence and it has to process the data using the instructions in the program and produce the result.
+A program has a set of instructions in a logical sequence, and it has to process the data using the instructions in the program and produce the result.
 Program and data are stored in the secondary storage i.e. External hard disks.
-Primary memory picks up the relevant portion of the memory called “page” and the related data and stores them in the main memory and control unit of the CPU loads instruction after instruction and the corresponding data in the register memory for CPU to process and produce a result.
+Primary memory picks up the relevant portion of the memory called “page” and the related data.
+It stores them in the main memory, and the control unit of the CPU loads instruction after instruction and the corresponding data in the register memory for the CPU to process and produce a result.